EugeneMunya/foodFit/README.md

 # Recursion

-Let us say you have litle money and you want to buy food and then you want to know the food combination on the menu your maney can buy, for this app you simply provide your money in the search box and it will returns all combinations of the available food your money can buy
+Let us say you have little money and you want to buy food and then you want to know the food combination on the menu your money can buy, for this app you simply provide your money in the search box and it will returns all combinations of the available food your money can buy

 ## Issues